themihel/WhereIsMyMeeting/README.md

 - Privacy friendly: No data is tracked or sent anywhere
 - Dark Mode: Recognize user selected theme and adapt popup styling accordingly
 - Possibility to track other online meeting providers (Google Meet, Zoom, Microsoft Teams, Jitsi)
+- Internationalization: Use this app in your favored language (is it missing?
+Feel free to create an issue for that!)

 ### Planned Features
 These features are currently in development and planning.
 Help appreciated.